SolemmaLLC/ClimateStudioDocs/docs/materials.rst

 If a point-in-time workflow is selected, the arrow on the x-axis shows the **point-in-time state** selected.
 This can be changed by selecting a different date in the `Sky`_ Sub-panel.

-This material's behavior varies slightly based on the workflow selected.
-See details below.

 This material's `behavior varies slightly based on the workflow selected`_.
 See details below.